tgenewein/tgenewein.github.io/research/30-sensingforacting.md

 This article extends the rate-distortion principle for bounded rational decision-making presented in [this research article]({{ site.url }}/research/naturalabstractions/), make sure to read it first if you're unfamiliar with the information-theoretic framework for bounded rationality.

 In this research article, the basic principle of trading off gains in expected utility against the computational demand that these gains imply, is consequently applied to a two-stage serial information processing chain.
 One interpretation of this chain is that the first stage of the chain acts as a perceptual stage that extracts information about the world-state which is used to subsequently drive the second stage that computes a (bounded) optimal action.
 The key insight, derived by analyzing this processing chain under the information-theoretic framework for bounded rationality is that optimal perception under limited computational resources is shaped by action and cannot be achieved by simply trying to represent the world-state as faithfully as possible.
+As a result, perception and action become tightly coupled and cannot be treated as two independent problems.

 ### Decoupled inference and decision-making
 Consider the following problem: given a world-state $$w$$, an agent with limited computational resources should compute an action $$a$$ in order to maximize the utility $$U(w,a)$$.
-However, in contrast to the [previous problem setup]({{ site.url }}/research/naturalabstractions/), the world-state is not accessible directly but it can be transformed into an internal percept $$x$$ by a perceptual stage.
+However, in contrast to the [previous problem setup]({{ site.url }}/research/naturalabstractions/), the world-state is not accessible directly, but it can be transformed into an internal percept $$x$$ by a perceptual stage.
 The percept can then be used to drive a subsequent decision-making stage.
 Formally, the following conditional independences hold:

 $$